 I admit, I do have some selfish reasons to do this.
 Because I’m a work-from-home-mom, it’s extremely helpful if my children are able to do at least some of their work independently.
 To be honest, though, it’s really better for them and for me if they can do at least some of their work independently.

-In the past, we’ve used these visual schedule systems to keep the two boys on track, but Bug has outgrown the graphics based system, and is ready for a more streamlined planner.
+In the past, we’ve used these visual schedule systems to keep on track, but my children are older now and have outgrown the graphics-based system.
+They’re now ready for a more streamlined planner.

-With my new system, all of his worksheets and workbooks have been consolidated into one place, his weekly work is all together, easily accessible, and easy to keep track of, and my expectations of him are clearly spelled out in his to-do list.
+With this new system, all of their worksheets and workbooks have been consolidated into one place.
+Their weekly work is all together, easily accessible, and easy to keep track of, and my expectations are clearly spelled out in each child’s to-do list.

 Creating a similar system in your home is easy!

 This new method of organizing work has a couple of components.